akhilatmakuru/Research_Papers/Transfer_Learning_for_the_Cognitive_Staging/Transfer_Learning_Code/README.md

-# README — Transfer Learning + Autoencoder Pipeline for MRI-Based Cognitive Prediction
+# Transfer Learning + Autoencoder Pipeline for MRI-Based Cognitive Prediction

 This repository contains the implementation of the **transfer learning pipeline**, **autoencoder architecture**, and **regression + cognitive stage classification models** developed as part of the thesis: